Transthyretin

-Transthyretin protein is encoded by the TTR gene located on the 18th chromosome.
+Human transthyretrin protein is encoded by the TTR gene, which is located on the long arm of chromosome 18, in cytogenetic band 18q12.1.

 Binding affinities

 It functions in concert with two other thyroid hormone-binding proteins in the serum:

 In cerebrospinal fluid TTR is the primary carrier of T4.

 TTR also acts as a carrier of retinol (vitamin A) through its association with retinol-binding protein (RBP) in the blood and the CSF.

 Less than 1% of TTR's T4 binding sites are occupied in blood, which is taken advantage of below to prevent TTRs dissociation, misfolding and aggregation which leads to the degeneration of post-mitotic tissue.

-Numerous other small molecules are known to bind in the thyroxine binding sites, including many natural products (such as resveratrol), drugs (Tafamidis, or Vyndaqel, diflunisal, flufenamic acid), and toxicants (PCB).
+Numerous other small molecules are known to bind in the thyroxine binding sites, including many natural products (such as resveratrol), drugs (tafamidis, diflunisal, and flufenamic acid), and toxicants (PCB).
+Transthyretin has also been shown to interact with perlecan.

 Structure

 TTR is a 55kDa homotetramer with a dimer of dimers quaternary structure that is synthesized in the liver, choroid plexus and retinal pigment epithelium for secretion into the bloodstream, cerebrospinal fluid and the eye, respectively.
 Each monomer is a 127-residue polypeptide rich in beta sheet structure.
 Association of two monomers via their edge beta-strands forms an extended beta sandwich.
 Further association of two of these dimers in a face-to-face fashion produces the homotetrameric structure and creates the two thyroxine binding sites per tetramer.
 This dimer-dimer interface, comprising the two T4 binding sites, is the weaker dimer-dimer interface and is the one that comes apart first in the process of tetramer dissociation.